brefphp/bref/docs/local-development.md

       BLACKFIRE_SERVER_TOKEN: server-token
 ```

-Now you can enable the blackfire extension in your php.ini
+Now you can enable the blackfire probe extension in your projects php.ini

 ```ini
 extension=blackfire